rgauss/webobjects-chef-repo/README.md

 	  	}
 	  }

-is how you might manipulate a system properties file from a chef template before deploying.
+is how you might manipulate a system properties file from a chef template before deploying

+	"webobjects_receive_timeout": "240",
+	"webobjects_connect_timeout": "240",
+	"webobjects_additional_arguments": "-Xmx512m -Xms128m"

+are settings applied when adding the application to JavaMonitor, and

+	"webobjects_num_instances": 2

+is how you could specify that two instances should be created.

 EC2 Deployment